tinacms/tina.io/content/blog/add-and-delete-files.md

     details: Has image of what the create form looks like
 next: /blog/jamstack-denver-talk
 prev: /blog/dynamic-plugin-system
-outdatedMessage: '**Update:** The examples in this post reference an outdated Gatsby implementation.
+warningMessage: '**Update:** The examples in this post reference an outdated Gatsby implementation.
 We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction.'
 ---

 [Creating](https://tinacms.org/blog/add-and-delete-files/#creating-new-files) and [deleting](https://tinacms.org/blog/add-and-delete-files/#deleting-files) content — two fundamental sides of the CMS coin.
 This article will cover how to set up this functionality with TinaCMS on a [Gatsby](https://www.gatsbyjs.org/) site.
 But first, some overview.